CodingAvenue/codestop-course-db-in-php/content/PreparedStatement/PreparedStatement.q.md

 - It holds the SQL statement.

-- It holds the statement object.
+- It holds the `PDOStatement` object.

 - It executes the SQL statement.